-You need to define the rule match conditions when you configure the whitelist and customize protection policies for Web Application Firewall (WAF).
-This topic describes the fields that can be used in rule match conditions and their definitions.
+You need to add match conditions to rules when you configure a whitelist and customize protection policies for Web Application Firewall (WAF).
+This topic describes the fields that can be used in the match conditions and their descriptions.

-In the WAF console, you can customize whitelist rules, access control rules, and rate limiting policies.
+In the WAF console, you can customize whitelist rules and access control rules.
 A custom rule consists of match conditions and actions.
-When you create a rule, you need to define match conditions by specifying the match fields, logical operators, and match content.
-You also need to select an action that will be triggered when a request matches the conditions.
+When you create a rule, you need to specify the match fields, logical operators, and match content to add match conditions.
+You also need to select an action that is triggered when requests match the conditions you specify.

 Each match condition consists of a match field, logical operator, and match content.
-Currently, match content does not support regular expressions, but can be set to null.
-You can set a maximum of three match conditions in a custom rule and the logical relation between each condition must be AND.
-That is, only when the access request matches all the conditions at the same time, the corresponding action will be triggered.
+The match content does not support regular expressions.
+You can add a maximum of five match conditions to a custom rule, and the logical relation among the conditions is AND.
+It means that the custom rule works when all the match conditions are met.

 The following table lists the supported match fields in match conditions.
-Advanced Field indicates that the field is supported only by the Business, Enterprise, or Exclusive edition of WAF instances.
+Advanced fields are supported in only WAF Business or higher.

-Note You can enter up to 50 IP addresses or CIDR blocks.
-Separate multiple IP addresses and CIDR blocks with commas (,).
+Note You can enter a maximum of 50 IP addresses or CIDR blocks.
+Separate them with commas (,).

 ||The URL of the access request.|